DIRACGrid/DIRAC/docs/source/UserGuide/WebPortalReference/Overview/index.rst

 2. **Selections**: Shows a set of selectors than permits generate customs selections.
 3. **Buttons to open/collapse panels**: Permit open or collapse left menu.
 4. **Actions to perform for job(s)**: These actions permits select all, select none, reset, kill or submit
-5. **Menu to change DIRAC setup**: Users can change between different setups.
-6. **Current location**: Indicates where the user is located inside the portal.
+5. **Current location**: Indicates where the user is located inside the portal.
-7. **Buttons to submit or reset the form**: After options are selected its possible to submit and execute the selection or reset the selectors.
+6. **Buttons to submit or reset the form**: After options are selected its possible to submit and execute the selection or reset the selectors.
-8. **Pagination controls**: Permits navigate between the pages, and also show in which page the user is navigating.
+7. **Pagination controls**: Permits navigate between the pages, and also show in which page the user is navigating.
-9. **Refresh table**: Reload the page without loose the previous selection and show the new status.
+8. **Refresh table**: Reload the page without loose the previous selection and show the new status.
-10. **Items per page**: This option allow the users to specify how many items are going to be displayed by page.
+9. **Items per page**: This option allow the users to specify how many items are going to be displayed by page.
-11. **User DIRAC login**: Login assigned to the user connected to DIRAC web portal.
+10. **User DIRAC login**: Login assigned to the user connected to DIRAC web portal.
-12. **DIRAC Group**: The user could belong to different groups and perform actions depending of the group previously selected.
+11. **DIRAC Group**: The user could belong to different groups and perform actions depending of the group previously selected.
-13. **Certificate DN**: Web portal shows the distinguish name of user certificate what is being used to realize the connection.
+12. **Certificate DN**: Web portal shows the distinguish name of user certificate what is being used to realize the connection.
-14. **Index items displayed**: Display the range of items displayed in the page.
+13. **Index items displayed**: Display the range of items displayed in the page.

 Note: Some options are not displayed in all Web Portal pages, as selections.